insure logo

 How your car’s trim affects insurance rates in South Dakota

-For instance, full coverage car insurance for a 2023 Honda Accord LX in South Dakota costs $3,591 per year.
-On the other hand, the Honda Accord EX-L trim costs $3,091 annually to insure – a difference of $500.
+For example, in South Dakota, full coverage car insurance for a 2023 Honda Accord LX costs $3,591 a year, while the higher-end Accord EX-L trim costs $3,091 annually – a difference of $500 per year.

 Coverage levelAverage annual rateAverage monthly rate